DGwebdes/Zila/README.md

 # comp-cli

-A fast CLI tool for batch compressing and converting images to WebP format.
+A fast CLI tool for batch compressing and converting images to specified format.

 ## Features